Efenstor/PyTorch-ROCm-gfx1010/README.md

 ## Pre-built wheels

-Pre-built wheels of PyTorch 2.6.0, TorchVision 0.2.1 and TorchAudio 2.6.0 (built for ROCm 6.3.4 and Python 3.11) are located in the \`prebuilt\` directory.
+Pre-built wheels of PyTorch, TorchVision and TorchAudio (built for ROCm 6.3.4 and Python 3.11) are located in the \`prebuilt\` directory.

 There is no guarantee that those will work with your particular configuration of video card, ROCm version, Python version, PyTorch version, kernel version, etc.